‘Christmas Came Early’ For Trump As Pentagon Authorizes $1 Billion For Border Wall

 And even as the House of Representatives prepares to vote on whether to override President Donald Trump’s veto or allow his declaration of a national emergency to stand in order to secure border wall funding, the Pentagon has stepped in and is set to divert military funding to go to the wall project, a move some are saying is a gross violation of the military’s mandate.

-Acting Defense Secretary Shanahan, in a letter to Department of Homeland Security Kirstjen Nielsen wrote that he was authorizing the U.S. Army Corps of Engineers to begin construction on 57 miles of border fencing, as well as working on road improvements in El Paso, Texas and Yuma, Arizona, citing federal law that authorizes the military to aid law enforcement agencies in anti-drug smuggling efforts.
+Acting Defense Secretary Shanahan, in a letter to Department of Homeland Security Kirstjen Nielsen, wrote that he was authorizing the U.S. Army Corps of Engineers to begin construction on 57 miles of border fencing, as well as working on road improvements in El Paso, Texas, and Yuma, Arizona, citing federal law that authorizes the military to aid law enforcement agencies in anti-drug smuggling efforts.

-However, that move was quickly met with pushback from Democratic lawmakers, as a group of Senators responded with their own letter, calling it a usurpation of congressional authority to appropriate funds as mandated in the constitution.
+However, that move was quickly met with pushback from Democratic lawmakers, as a group of senators responded with their own letter, calling it a usurpation of congressional authority to appropriate funds as mandated in the constitution.
 Led by Sens.
 Patrick Leahy of Vermont and Dick Durbin of Illinois, the letter said the senators “strongly object” to the fund transfer, and questioned whether the Pentagon was inappropriately playing politics.

 “We have serious concerns that the Department has allowed political interference and pet projects to come ahead of many near-term, critical readiness issues facing our military.”